-A rough alignment procedure shall be provided to set up the BTO on the telescope.
-This rough alignment will not require the 589nm laser.
-An alignment laser can be placed at the Switchyard for initial alignment.
+An initial alignment will not require the 589nm laser, and may be done using an alignment laser placed in the Switchyard to simulate one of the main laser units.
 As there are no powered elements in the BTO, most of the alignment is not very critical.
-The goal for most of the elements is simply to ensure that there is no vignetting and the presences of a sufficient clear margin around the pattern to allow for motion due to flexure.
+The goal for most of the elements is simply to ensure that the laser asterism is centered on the various mirrors, there is no vignetting, and the presence of a sufficient clear margin around the pattern to allow for motion due to flexure.
 Starting at the laser enclosure, each mirror will be adjusted to center the laser beam pattern on the next mirror in the system.
-The final mirror will be require more critical alignment to ensure that the laser beams are correctly placed on the position sensors.
-More detail of this procedure shall be provided during DDR.
+The final mirror will then be adjusted to correctly place the pattern on the BGS input position sensors.